 Every day, AWDT graduates are leading positive change on farms in iwi and industry organisations and in rural communities.
 They are living their deep connection to ‘place’ and the environment, motivating technology uptake, growing others, building business literacy and connecting diverse stakeholders.

-2. Coadette Lowe (Masterton)
+2. Coadette Low (Masterton)

 In the six years Coadette Low has been at Masterton’s Rathkeale College she has transformed the agricultural department and opened her students’ eyes to the many opportunities within the sector.

 As Head of Agriculture and Agribusiness, her passion and enthusiasm has seen a shift from just the practically-skilled students to include all academic levels.
 Complementing the curriculum is the use of the schools’ 8ha farm where students hone their management skills.
-This has attracted the support of the Wairarapa farming community who have been generous in their involvement and appreciation of the program.
+This has attracted the support of the Wairarapa farming community who have been generous in their involvement and appreciation of the programme.

 3. NZ Rural Leadership Trust (Lincoln)